-As noted in FigureX, the incident light used experimentally is almost always monochromatic and is shone at the sample at a specific energy or wavelength (λ) of radiation.
-Compounds tend to absorb light at specific wavelengths and any given compound may absorb light at multiple wavelengths.
+As noted in FigureX, the incident light used experimentally is usually monochromatic and is shone at the sample at a specific energy or wavelength (λ) of radiation.
+Compounds tend to absorb light at specific wavelengths, and any given compound may absorb light at multiple wavelengths.
 Monochromatic light absorption for a given compound can be represented as in Equation 7, where the proportionality constant becomes rewritten to symbolize the molar extinction coefficient ϵλ.
-These coefficients are specific for any given compound at that particular wavelength and represents how well that compound absorbs that particular wavelength of radiation[cite textbook].
+These coefficients are specific for any given compound at that particular wavelength and represent how well that compound absorbs the particular wavelength of radiation[cite textbook].
 This equation allows researchers to create linear calibration curves and estimate the unknown concentration of a sample.
-This technique is employed and explained further in the methodology.
+This technique is further explained and employed in the methodology.

 2.4.2 Fluorescence Spectroscopy

-This type of spectroscopy is founded on the observation that certain compounds emit visible light, i.e. fluoresce, when subjected to higher energy radiation typically in the ultraviolet range.
+This type of spectroscopy is based on the observation that certain compounds emit visible light, i.e. fluoresce, when subjected to higher energy radiation, typically in the ultraviolet range.
 The emitted light’s intensity can be measured and is proportional to the concentration of substance in the system at low concentrations ( < 0.1) of the sample as measured by optical density [cite fluorescence papers].
 The derivation of the fluorescence linear equation utilizes Beer-Lambert’s Law at key steps.
 However, the determination of coefficients is much more complex for any given compound and involves knowing specific details about its physico-chemical properties.
-Since the project involves measuring concentrations of cells rather than compounds derivation details are not provided; it suffices to know, however, that the end result is an equation similar to Equation 7 from which simple calibration curves can be produced [cite second fluo paper].
+Since the project involves measuring concentrations of cells rather than compounds, derivation details are not provided; it suffices to know, however, that the end result is an equation similar to Equation 7 from which simple calibration curves can be produced [cite second fluo paper].